 Decay, accidents, and sports related injuries are just a few of the common causes of tooth loss.
 However, thanks to modern dentistry, none of us has to endure the embarrassment and other difficulties associated with having the gaps created by missing teeth.

 White spots can sometime appear on perfectly healthy teeth.
 One such time this can happen is when the enamel of developing adult teeth is exposed to too much fluoride – a condition known as fluorosis.

 Summer is here and with it comes family vacations, camping, traveling, and exploring new places.
-These are an exciting next few months, but before you leave we’d like to offer a few tips and reminders about caring for your teeth and gums while your’re away from home and your normal routine.
-Visit the Dentist Before […]
+These are an exciting next few months, but before you leave we’d like to offer a few tips and reminders about caring for your teeth and gums while you’re away

 Imagine sitting in the middle of a date, an interview, or a party with friends and realizing your breath is far from minty-fresh.
 We’ve all been there.
 Everything seems to be going along just fine and all a sudden our confidence is defeated and the event turns as sour as our breath.
 But why do we get bad breath and what can we do to prevent it?

 There’s an old cliché: “That’s worse than getting a root canal”, sometimes expressed as, “I’d rather have a root canal than….”.
 Don’t worry, any dental technique that may have spawned these phrases is long gone.
 Having a root canal is not the painful, stressful, procedure you might think.

 Have ever burned your mouth or tongue by taking a nice big bite out of a hot slice of pizza, sipping a spoonful of boiling soup, fresh off the stove, or perhaps taken a gulp from a cup of scalding coffee or tea?
 If so, you know how painful that can be.